-Now that the holidays are getting closer, you may notice the many holiday lights already available in stores.
-You can find traditional string lights, projectors that display illuminated scenes across the front of your home and even giant inflatable holiday characters that light up and move.
-If you're considering a few lighting options for your home, your electricity bill may be a concern.
+The holidays are approaching fast.
+Before you know it, we'll see holiday lights and decorations popping up on store shelves and adorning every house on the block.
+Once again, we'll see everything from traditional string lights, to those laser projectors that display illuminated scenes across the front of houses, and even giant inflatable holiday characters that light up and move.
+If you're among those considering holiday lighting options for your home, your electricity bill may be a concern.

-Adding additional lights and holiday decorations to your home impacts your electricity usage, which can drive up your utility bills.
-However, there are ways to use home automation to minimize your electricity use and cost output.
+Ramping up the light output of your home in the form of holiday impacts your electricity usage, which, by extension, drives up utility bills.
+However, there are ways to use home automation to minimize your electricity use.

 Control your lights and appliances by remote control using an app on your smartphone.
 Not only will you know to turn off the iron when you leave in the morning, but you can switch off lights from anywhere.
 Also, you can use the app to turn on holiday lights at dusk and then flip them off again later in the evening.
 An occupancy sensor is also a good idea, as it changes the lighting as you enter and leave the room.
 This trims your electricity bill because you won't have to worry about one of the kids forgetting the lights in their room when they leave.